Chapter 3: American Federalism

 First, all federal systems establish two levels of government, with both levels being elected by the people and each level assigned different functions.
 The national government is responsible for handling matters that affect the country as a whole, for example, defending the nation against foreign threats and promoting national economic prosperity.
 Subnational, or state governments, are responsible for matters that lie within their regions, which include ensuring the well-being of their people by administering education, health care, public safety, and other public services.
 By definition, a system like this requires that different levels of government cooperate, because the institutions at each level form an interacting network.
 In the U.S. federal system, all national matters are handled by the federal government, which is led by the president and members of Congress, all of whom are elected by voters across the country.
 All matters at the subnational level are the responsibility of the fifty states, each headed by an elected governor and legislature.
 Thus, there is a separation of functions between the federal and state governments, and voters choose the leader at each level.

 The second characteristic common to all federal systems is a written national constitution that cannot be changed without the substantial consent of subnational governments.
 In the American federal system, the twenty-seven amendments added to the Constitution since its adoption were the result of an arduous process that required approval by two-thirds of both houses of Congress and three-fourths of the states.
 The main advantage of this supermajority requirement is that no changes to the Constitution can occur unless there is broad support within Congress and among states.
 The potential drawback is that numerous national amendment initiatives—such as the Equal Rights Amendment (ERA), which aims to guarantee equal rights regardless of sex—have failed because they cannot garner sufficient consent among members of Congress or, in the case of the ERA, the states.
+The ERA appeared to gain new life in 2020 as a thirty-eighth state (Virginia) formally voted to ratify the amendment.
+Although the amendment’s original ratification deadline was in 1982, the U.S. House of Representatives has passed legislation to extend the deadline; however, the Senate has not taken up the measure.

 Third, the constitutions of countries with federal systems formally allocate legislative, judicial, and executive authority to the two levels of government in such a way as to ensure each level some degree of autonomy from the other.
 Under the U.S. Constitution, the president assumes executive power, Congress exercises legislative powers, and the federal courts (e.g., U.S. district courts, appellate courts, and the Supreme Court) assume judicial powers.
 In each of the fifty states, a governor assumes executive authority, a state legislature makes laws, and state-level courts (e.g., trial courts, intermediate appellate courts, and supreme courts) possess judicial authority.